Genomics-HSE/VGsim/docs/source/VGsim.rst

      - Sampling frequency, getting a virus dna through testing people to track any virus mutations
    * - ``sampling_proportion``
      - ``double``
-     - second recovery model, percentage of people from a total sample of infected who recovered
+     - Second recovery model, percentage of people from a total sample of infected who recovered
    * - ``sites_number``
      - ``int``
      - Amount of parts of the genome where mutations can occur